razavi32/kustomize-demo/README.md

 git clone https://github.com/razavi32/kustomize-demo.git
 ```

+Kustomize comes with kubectl; however, it can be installed stand alone in order to take advantage of the latest features: [Install Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/)

 ## Explore the Base Directory

 Explore the Base directory to understand the kubernetes objects that make up the base application for this demo.
 There are two sub-directories, one for each tier of a WordPress application.
 Drill into each of the sub-directories and see the components of each tier.